yhuangy/config-generator/README.md

-# 🛠️ Config.py Generator for Autograder
+# 🛠️ Configuration File Generator for Autograder

 This is a **Streamlit tool** designed to help generate `config.py` files for weekly auto grader tasks.
 Currently the features include